Welcome to the Coachella Valley Quilt Guild

 Trish Tac Sew

-Bring in your quilts and placemats.
+Bring in your quilts and placemats (12" x 18") and burp cloths

 For more information on Philanthropy Quilts click here.